evgeny-danilov/RubimC/README.md

         end
     end

-    def main_loop # # infinit loop, it stop only when IC is reset end end
+    def main_loop # infinit loop, it stop only when MCU is reset end end
 ```